cerner/terra-toolkit/docs/guides/TerraToolkitUpgradeGuide-v5.0.0-part1.md

   ]
 }
 ```

 ### Dependencies Changes

 The following webpack dependency changes were made in Terra toolkit's default webpack configuration.
 Please note, upgrading to use babel `^7` is required to use these dependency updates.

 #### Dependency to Peer Dependencies

-Terra recommends using the bins provided by these webpack dependencies.
+Terra recommends using the bins provided by these npm dependencies.
 To ensure you always have access to these bins and the correct versions, these are now defined as peer dependencies:

 - webpack
 - webpack-cli
 - webpack-dev-server

+These dependencies are offered through the webpack configuration and must be defined at the application level to ensure the correct version is pulled in.

+- core-js
+- raf
+- regenerator-runtime

 #### Updated